Jack Penrod: Nikki Beach

 Nikki Beach is a chain of luxury beach clubs.
-On December 24, 1997, Jack Penrod created Café Nikki, a garden at Penrod's Beach Club in South Beach, that later turned into Nikki Beach.
+On December 24, 1997, Penrod created Café Nikki, a garden at Penrod's Beach Club in South Beach, that later turned into Nikki Beach.

-In 1998, Jack Penrod decided to expand the beach club concept to the beach with a French-style beach club and restaurant.
+In 1998, Penrod decided to expand the beach club concept to the beach with a French-style beach club and restaurant.
 Nikki Beach expanded into a luxury lifestyle brand across the world, with locations including Thailand, Bali, Indonesia; Miami Beach, Florida; Barbados; St. Barth, French West Indies; Marbella, Spain; Cabo San Lucas, Mexico; and Marrakech, Morocco.

 Nikki Beach is named in tribute to Penrod's daughter, Nicole Penrod, who died in a car accident in Miami in 1997.

+Personal life and death

+Penrod was born in Columbus, Ohio, on June 25, 1939.
+He died from cancer in Fort Lauderdale on February 3, 2025, at the age of 85.

 Recognition

 April 17, 2012, was named "Jack Penrod Day" by the Miami Dade County Officials, and the City of Miami Beach.